-FairSquare Projects is carrying out a major research project on the fair recruitment of migrant workers.
+FairSquare Projects has been delivering a major research project on the fair recruitment of migrant workers.
 The Five Corridors Project has its own dedicated website containing all research materials and recommendations.

 Private recruitment agencies play an increasing role assisting workers to find jobs beyond their country or community of origin.
 At the top of the job ladder, employers pay headhunters to find executives and professionals and pay all of the recruitment costs.